+Academic background

-Academic background: Law Degree, University of Lisbon, Faculty of Law.
-Masters in law at the University of Lisbon, Faculty of Law ("Transparência, OPA obrigatória e imputação de direitos de voto" - "Transparency, Mandatory Bid and Attribution of Voting Rights").
+Law Degree, University of Lisbon, Faculty of Law.

+Master in law at the University of Lisbon, Faculty of Law ("Transparência, OPA obrigatória e imputação de direitos de voto" - "Transparency, Mandatory Bid and Attribution of Voting Rights").

+Professional experience (VdA)

-Professional experience (VdA): Hugo joined VdA in 2001 and is currently partner of the Banking & Finance and Capital Markets practice areas.
-Provides advice in the context of takeovers and public offerings, as well as in respect of the issuance of securities and structured finance products, including securitisation and covered bonds, advising issuers, offerors, financial intermediaries or investors.
+Hugo joined VdA in 2001 and is currently partner of the Banking & Finance and Capital Markets practice areas.
+He provides advice in the context of takeovers and public offerings, as well as in respect of the issuance of securities and structured finance products, including securitisation and covered bonds, advising issuers, offerors, financial intermediaries or investors.
 He also provides ongoing advice on regulatory matters in the areas of banking law and capital markets.
-Author and Co-author of various books and articles.
 Admitted to the Portuguese Bar Association.